Why the pseudo label based semi-supervised learning algorithm is effective?: Introduction

+In general, pretraining and generating pseudo labels are two main ways to use unlabeled data.
+Well-known pretrain models include \citep{devlin2018bert}, \citep{brown2020language}, \citep{baevski2020wav2vec} and \citep{liu2019roberta}.
+In this paper, we focus on pseudo label based semi-supervised learning algorithms \citep{grandvalet2004semi} and \citep{lee2013pseudo}.
 The core idea of the pseudo label based semi-supervised learning algorithm is to use the model trained on the labeled data to generate pseudo labels on the unlabeled data, and then train a model to fit the previously generated pseudo labels.
 The sketch of pseudo label based semi-supervised learning algorithm is shown in Figure 1.